bhklab/eacon_cnv_pipeline/README.md

 `conda env create --file envs/environment.yml`

 This will take some time to run as it gathers and installs the correct package versions.
-The environent it creates should be called `affymetrix`.
+The environent it creates should be called `eacon`.

-If it is not automatically activated after installation please run `conda activate affymetrix` before proceeding to the next step.
+If it is not automatically activated after installation please run `conda activate eacon` before proceeding to the next step.

 ### R Dependencies